lindseysim/templatize/README.md

 ## Templatize vs Mustache ##

-It's not a competition, but it's worth mentioning why there's a big library that emulates most of what [Mustache.js](https://github.com/janl/mustache.js/) does, while being different enough to be somewhat annoying to switch between both.
-As previously mentioned, this originally developed as an extremely minimal and lightweight implementation of a templating system, that only eventually blew up and became quite a full-on project.
-Partly because it contains some customizations I prefer and partly just as a side-project.
+It's not a competition, but it's worth mentioning why there's a big library that emulates most of what [Mustache.js](https://github.com/janl/mustache.js/) does, while while they are similar there are enough differences to make switching between incompatible beyond the basic variables and sections.
+As aforementioned, this originally developed as an extremely minimal and lightweight implementation of a templating system, that only eventually blew up and became quite a full-on project.
+Partly because it contains some customizations I prefer and partly just as a side-project for practice.

-The support for grammatically formatted [lists](#lists) and built-in formatters are unique to Templatize as well as the options to evaluation zero-values are true.
+#### Major syntax and usage differences ####

-#### Major syntax and usage differences include ####
+The support for grammatically formatted [lists](#lists) and built-in formatters are unique to Templatize as well as the options to evaluate zero-values as true.

 **Scope for repeating sections**